spatie/once/README.md

 - [Freek Van der Herten](https://github.com/freekmurze)
 - [All Contributors](../../contributors)

-Credit for the idea of having a `once` function goes to Taylor Otwell.
+Credit for the idea of the `once` function goes to [Taylor Otwell](https://twitter.com/taylorotwell/status/794622206567444481).
 The code for this package is based upon the code he was kind enough to share with us.

 ## About Spatie
 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).